reTHINK-project/specs/datamodel/core/data-synch/readme.md

 **schema** contains the CatalogueURL for the JSON Schema describing the Sync Object

-**runtimeUrl** contains the RuntimeURL where the Sync Object is hosted
+**runtime** contains the RuntimeURL where the Sync Object is hosted

 **created** data object creation time

+**lastModified** last time the data object was changed

+**version** is an integer that is incremented every time the object is updated.
+To be used to order changes in the object when needed.
+Useful when sync streams are resumed by Observers.

 **name** is an identifier of the Data Object that is used for discovery purposes